Sprechen Sie Deutsch? Merkel wants more German spoken in EU

+If President Donald Trump wanted to make an impression with his first visit to Europe last week, he unquestionably succeeded.

-BERLIN Angela Merkel's conservatives want to increase the use of German in Europe if they are re-elected in September, calling in their campaign program for the language to be treated on a par with English and French in top Brussels institutions.
+BERLIN, June 18 Angela Merkel's conservatives want to increase the use of German in Europe if they are re-elected in September, calling in their campaign programme for the language to be treated on a par with English and French in top Brussels institutions.

 "We will push for a further strengthening of the German language in Europe.
 Our goal is that it is treated in the same way as English and French in the European Parliament, the (European) Commission and (European) Council."